robenkleene/design-references/photoshop/photoshop-selection.md

 ### Selecting Objects

-- The "Object Selection Tool", grouped with the Magic Wand, allows you to draw a marquee that Photoshop then tries to select the object within.
+- The `Object Selection Tool`, grouped with the `Magic Wand`, allows you to draw a marquee that Photoshop then tries to select the object within.